15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 Risk Factors for Developing Sleep Apnea

-You will most likely need to undergo sleep testing to get an accurate diagnosis.
-X-rays and exams will also look for signs of a blockage in your airway.
+We can provide X-rays and exams to look for signs of a blockage in your airway.
 Most importantly, your medical team will review your medical history and discuss your symptoms.

-Common signs we look for include:
+Common signs of sleep apnea we look for include:

 • Chronic fatigue